obsei/obsei/README.md

 cd obsei
 pip install --editable .[all]
 ```

-Alternatively following options are available to install minimal dependencies as per need -
+Note: `all` option will install all the dependencies which might not be needed for your workflow, alternatively following options are available to install minimal dependencies as per need -
  - `pip install obsei[source]`: To install dependencies related to all observers
  - `pip install obsei[sink]`: To install dependencies related to all informers
  - `pip install obsei[analyzer]`:  To install dependencies related to all analyzers, it will install pytorch as well